 Designers are still heavily influenced by the philosophy that was sparked in the 1880s and given direction and modernity in the 1920s.
 Teaching design to today’s students and omitting Bauhaus would be like teaching natural history broadcasting and not mentioning David Attenborough – it’s still very much alive.

 That is not to say that modern objects should look like they were designed in 1925 – the opposite is true.
-It’s an acknowledgment that the Bauhaus movement got something right that continues to be true, and informs design basics, if not the actual forms.
+It’s an acknowledgement that the Bauhaus movement got something right that continues to be true, and informs design basics, if not the actual forms.

-Cutipol might have named their flatware after the Bauhaus, and you might still see Bauhaus kitchens and Bauhaus tables advertised, but the beauty of the school is that it taught that the whole point isn’t what it looks like – fashions and tastes change, after all.
+Cutipol might have named their cutlery after the Bauhaus, and you might still see Bauhaus kitchens and Bauhaus tables advertised, but the beauty of the school is that it taught that the whole point isn’t what it looks like – fashions and tastes change, after all.
 It’s how it functions in a human world, and how the designer was influenced by all the available materials, technologies and skills, not just their own specialisms.

 We could never claim that our olive desert chair, silent wall clock or Hassel side table owed nothing to the design school whose message proved stronger than all the attempts (some successful) to close it down.
 As lovers of all things design-related, we doff our hats to the forward-thinking geniuses who put human interaction back at the heart of design.